 Above time and space,

 A goddess, beautiful and terrible, sits upon a throne.

 The perfect form of the young woman is clad in the finest materials, a bright dress wrapped around Her slender body, flowing splendidly down on both sides of a pair of crossed legs in elegant stockings.
 A gloved hand rests casually on the throne's armrest.
 The other one is a fist, supporting Her jaw as She gazes down at all eternity, ageless eyes glowing gold.

 In some times and places She has an occasional worshipper.
 Has, for all times are equally now to Her.
 These lucky people are few, and each has gained knowledge of Her only through special circumstances, for Her own nature dictates that the goddess be largely forgotten by the Universe that She once helped remould.

-They call Her the Archer Lady, Bringer of Hope, the Forgotten.
+They call Her the Archer Lady, Bringer of Hope, the Forgotten, and by other titles.
 But even in their dreams those special people have never caught more than a glimpse of what She has become.
 She begrudges none the familiarity, but She prefers to spare the sanity of those precious few who know and care about Her.

 Her gaze follows the infinite arrows of hope as each culminates in an avatar, Madoka herself appearing in her most benign form, saving a magical person from despair.
 This is Her life's work: to carry hope and salvation to those who, by fighting for their dreams, protect others and keep their universe alive.
 This task is what She traded Her mortal life for, gladly and with no regrets.